AnyLog-co/documentation/deployments/Docker/deploying_node.md

 ANYLOG_BROKER_PORT=32050
 # A bool value that determines if to bind to a specific IP and Port (a false value binds to all IPs) [Default: false]
 TCP_BIND=false
+# A boolean value to indicate if an ovelay network is configured.
+Default is false, set to true when enabling overlay network.
+OVERLAY_NETWORK=false
 # The number of concurrent threads supporting HTTP requests.
 [Default: 6]
 TCP_THREADS=6
 # A bool value that determines if to bind to a specific IP and Port (a false value binds to all IPs) [Default: true]